-Step Four: Getting Back Fuel Economy With E-85: Thermal Efficiency and Fuel Mileage
+Getting Back Fuel Economy With E-85: Thermal Efficiency and Fuel Mileage

-With Eco-Boost and Eco-Tec engine technologies quickly becoming available, the power that will be available is probably getting the gearheads out there excited.
-But will these engines get back any fuel mileage when run on E-85?
-And, how is this possible if the energy content of E-85 is 24% less?
+Well, the engine technology is quickly becoming available and the power that will be available is probably getting the gearheads out there excited.
+But one little issue remains: Will these engines get back any fuel mileage?
+Ricardo has said mileage with E-85 should be within 90% of straight gasoline with their engine.
+The rightful question should be then, how is this possible if the energy content of E-85 is 24% less?